-- Improved Coordination
+- Enhanced Coordination

 - Improved Balance and Flexibility

-- Improved Cardiovascular Health
+- Cardiovascular Health Benefits

 - Increased Range of Motion

-Unlike the dumbbell, which has a fixed position – equal on both sides – the kettlebell allows for more movement, bigger range of motion, and the activation of more muscles.
+Unlike the dumbbell, which has a fixed position – equal on both sides – the kettlebell allows for more movement, a bigger range of motion, and the activation of more muscles.